patrickbwarren/python3-HNC-solver/README.md

 excess pressure, and the whole added to the ideal contribution to find the total pressure.

-In practice the coupling constant integration can be performed by any number of numerical quadrature methods but a basic trapezium rule can often suffice.
+In practice a basic trapezium rule can often suffice for the integration step in the above.
 The derivative with respect to density would usually be computed numerically too.

 ### Solutes